germal/OpenCVB/README.md

 small operations what produces understanding?
 It make take years to answer that question.

-One key to this approach is each algorithm presents its own options (sliders/check boxes/radio buttons/text boxes) for the different choices that come with the algorithm.
-A property with a measure is at the root of every concept.

 OpenCVB is targeting only cameras that produce depth and color and have an IMU to detect gravity and motion.
 These newer cameras have prompted a review of existing vision algorithms to see how they can be improved if depth is known.
-To enable revisiting many existing algorithms, this software provides a single application that can run hundreds of OpenCV algorithms on any of the cameras listed above.
+To enable revisiting many existing algorithms, this software provides a single application that can run OpenCV algorithms on any of the cameras listed above.

 There are many computer vision examples on the web but too often something is missing.
 OpenCVB is designed to collect these algorithms into a single